Overview

 No Deforestation, No Peat, and No Exploitation

-In 2022, we rolled out our No Deforestation, No Peat, and No Exploitation (NDPE) commitment to the palm oil, forestry and timber plantation sectors in Malaysia and Indonesia, and are continuing to roll this out to other countries and sectors in phases.
+In 2022, we rolled out our No Deforestation, No Peat, and No Exploitation (NDPE) commitment to the palm oil, forestry and timber plantation sectors in larger markets, while smaller markets adopted the policy in 2023.

 Under our NDPE policy, we will not finance or facilitate capital raising for companies that: